Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 2.0.28 =
+- Coupon code is now saved in Stripe metadata.
+- Restored `Don't Create Order` settings option (was hidden by mistake few versions back).
-- Attempt to fix `insecure content` browser error on payment popup when product thumbnail is using `http` instead of `https`.
+- Attempt to fix `mixed content` browser error on payment popup when product thumbnail is using `http` instead of `https`.
+- Resolved issue with APM addon when shipping address collection is enabled.

 = 2.0.27 =
 - Added workaround for servers with aggressive caching when "Prefetch Payment Popup Scripts" option is enabled.